Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

-To understand the state of ionized gas in the galaxy disk of ESO~137-001, we compared its distribution and velocity field with those of the stars.
-As shown in Fig.~\ref{fig:stellar_gas_vel_bin}, the stars are well distributed in a disk shape and present a regular rotation motion.
+To understand the state of ionized gas in the galaxy disc of ESO~137-001, we compared its distribution and velocity field with those of the stars.
+As shown in Fig.~\ref{fig:stellar_gas_vel_bin}, the stars are well distributed in a disc shape and present a regular rotation motion.
 To measure the rotation curve of the stars, we adopted the tilted-ring method (e.g, \citealt{Rogstad1974,Bosma1978,Begeman1987,Schoenmakers1997,Wong2004,Krajnovic2006}) to fit the stellar velocity field.
-In this method, the projected galaxy disk is divided into a set of elliptical annuli.
+In this method, the projected galaxy disc is divided into a set of elliptical annuli.
 For each annulus, the LOS velocity is fitted as a Fourier series, which describes the kinematic components with different azimuthal symmetries:

-($R$, $\psi$) present the polar coordinate in the plane of the galaxy disk.
+($R$, $\psi$) represent the polar coordinate in the plane of the galaxy disc.
 V$_{\rm sys}$ is the system velocity of the galaxy.
 The first-order terms $c_1(R){\rm sin}\psi$ and $s_1(R){\rm cos}\psi$ describe the radial and rotational velocity components, while the higher-order terms could be related to the perturbations of gravitational potential (e.g., \citealt{Schoenmakers1997,Wong2004,Krajnovic2006}).
 Thus, the stellar rotation curve can be derived as:

 where $i$ is the inclination of the galaxy.